victorgomez09/kan/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: "✨ Feature Request"
-description: Suggest an idea for this project
+about: Suggest an idea for this project
+title: ''
-labels: ["✨ feature"]
+labels: ''
-assignees: ""
+assignees: ''

 ---

 ## ✨ Feature Request